jackokring/mint-python-adapta/README.md

 - `pydo.sh` to make a virtual environment launch icon.
 Just in case you don't have `pipx` or admin rights, and maybe need a `.desktop` file.
 Try `./pydo.sh adapta_test` for example, and see
   `cat ./adapta_test.desktop`.
-Yes,
+Yes, icons are made after launch test.
-  you might want to edit it a little.
+  You might want to edit it a little.
 Something to do with GUI launch and
   setting the virtual environment not being automatic, or maybe you don't need a debug terminal.
 You also get an icon made.
 For other icons, don't use a command name, just make a `.svg` and pick a unique ID.